Mr-Russell/random-futurama-episodes/README.md

-# It's Always Random in Philadelphia
+# Futurama Random Episode Generator
-Want to watch an episode of Always Sunny in Philadelphia, but not sure which one to choose?
+Want to watch an episode of Futurama, but not sure which one to choose?
 Don't get stuck in analysis paralysis!
 Simply go open this app and a random episode will be suggested for you.
 Don't feel like watching that episode?
 Simply just refresh the page and a different episode will be randomly selected!

 ## This project was built using [Create React App](https://github.com/facebook/create-react-app).